What to Eat in Beauty World Centre (美世界中心) after COVID-19

 I usually go hiking in Bukit Timah Nature Reserve and will have lunch at Beauty World Food Centre after the hike.
 Due to the COVID-19 situation for almost two years, some of the stalls at the food court had closed and new ones have emerged.

 Most of the food in the food centre are nice but I can't list all of them here.
 So, I will highlight the stalls that I frequent most and some of the new stalls.
 Do try the other stalls of your choice when you are there.

 1. Hong Kong Soya Sauce Chicken Noodle Rice (香港玫瑰油鸡面饭)

 This soya sauce chicken noodle rice stall is lesser known to many people but for people who have tried it, they will definitely go back again — including me.
-During lunch time, the stall is never without a queue, so either go early or expect to queue.
+During lunch time, this stall is never without a queue, so either go early or expect to queue.

-I will always order the soya sauce chicken noodle added with barbecue pork.
+I always ordered the soya sauce chicken noodle added with barbecue pork.
 Both the chicken and barbecue pork are tender and juicy.
 The springy noodle is accompanied by soya sauce that has a distinctive rose flavour.